 Spark is committed to providing material information regarding Spark's business and operational performance to shareholders and other stakeholders in compliance with applicable laws and securities exchange requirements.
-Pursuant to its Disclosure Policy Spark has an appointed Disclosure Officer to authorise all financial market communications.
-Together with the Company Secretary the Disclosure Officer is responsible for overseeing Spark's disclosure practices and ensuring that all material information is lodged promptly and without delay with the relevant securities exchanges.
+Pursuant to its Disclosure Policy, Spark has an appointed Disclosure Officer to authorise all financial market communications.
+Together with the Company Secretary the Disclosure Officer is responsible for overseeing Spark's disclosure practices and ensuring that all material information is lodged promptly and without delay with the relevant securities exchanges and ensuring that the Board receives copies of all material market announcements and is kept informed of the nature and quality of the information being disclosed to the market.